yagyanssh/Web-Wallet/README.md

-## Solana Web Wallet
+## Web Wallet

-##### This is a web based solana wallet, build with solana wallet adapter.
+##### This is a web based wallet.

-- It icludes features like that lets a user connect to there Sol Wallet
+- It generate a keypair and let the user generate a wallet to interact with blockchain
-- It lets the user Sign a transaction
+- Currently it lets a user create a Solana Wallet and an Etherium Wallet.
-- It lets the user send Tokens to other wallets
-- It lets the user aridrop some sol. (currently only devnet)